nspcc-dev/neo-go/docs/vm.md

 ## Loading in your script

-To load an avm script into the VM:
+To load an avm script in NEF format into the VM:

 ```
-NEO-GO-VM > loadavm ../contract.avm
+NEO-GO-VM > loadnef ../contract.nef
 READY: loaded 36 instructions
 ```